 Video: Food Travel Vlog about Local Food in Hong Kong

-In the past, a substantial section of the hospitality industry was made up of fast food restaurants and bars selling sugary alcoholic drinks.
-However, there has been something of a cultural shift, with people becoming more aware of the things they are putting in their bodies, leading to a healthy food and drinks trend.
+In the past, a substantial section of the hospitality industry was made up of fast-food restaurants and bars selling sugary alcoholic drinks.
+However, there has been something of a cultural shift, with people becoming more aware of the things they are putting in their bodies, leading to healthy food and drinks trends.

-For restaurants, this has meant re-vamping menus with healthier options, including gluten free, dairy free, low fat, vegetarian, vegan and organic options.
-However, the trend for healthy food and drinks extends to hotels, catering services and even holiday as well, with healthier room service options, as well as healthier drinks sold behind bars.
+For restaurants, this has meant re-vamping menus with healthier options, including gluten-free, dairy-free, low fat, vegetarian, vegan and organic options.
+However, the trend for healthy food and drinks extends to hotels, catering services and even holidays as well, with healthier room service options, as well as healthier drinks sold behind bars.